pas3rr/MiniScript/readme.md

 MiniScript aims for a quick deployable python script on vulnerbilities detection

 # MiniScript-Solarwind
-Miniscript for detecting solarwind sunburst vulnerbilities using favicon and check their version
+Miniscript for detecting solarwind sunburst vulnerbilities using favicon and check the vulnerable version

 ### Installation and Usage
 ```